-Management has determined there to be a single CGU ("Glacier") on the basis of its ability to generate independent cash flows, similar reserve characteristics, geographical location, and shared infrastructure, namely a single processing plant owned by Advantage.
-For purposes of assessment of impairment, management has allocated all exploration and evaluation assets to the Glacier CGU, on the basis of their geographic proximity to Glacier.
+Management has determined there to be a single CGU (the "Glacier Area") on the basis of its ability to generate independent cash flows, similar reserve characteristics, geographical location, and shared infrastructure, namely a single processing plant owned by Advantage.
+For purposes of assessment of impairment, management has allocated all exploration and evaluation assets to the Glacier Area CGU, on the basis of their geographic proximity.